 Recognizing the symptoms of a dying key fob battery early can prevent you from being stranded or locked out.
 Look out for these common indicators:

 - Reduced remote range: You have to stand very close to your Highlander for the lock, unlock, or panic buttons to respond.
+This is often the first noticeable symptom as the battery's voltage drops.

 - Intermittent functionality: The remote works sometimes but fails at other times, seemingly at random.
+This can be particularly frustrating and unpredictable.

 - Delayed response: There's a noticeable lag between pressing a button on the fob and the vehicle responding.
+The signal strength is weak, requiring more time for the vehicle to register the command.

 - Push-button start issues: Your Highlander may struggle to detect the key fob for starting, often requiring you to hold the fob directly against the start button.
+This is because the vehicle's internal receiver needs a stronger signal from the fob when the battery is weak.

 - No response at all: The key fob completely stops working, rendering all remote functions inoperable.
+This is the final stage of battery depletion.

 How to verify and confirm the issue